nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 So it it starts descending, down a little bit.
 Not a drastic amount.
 It's it's like, you know, maybe a drop of about 15 feet over the span of, like, 30 yards.
 You know?
 It's a pretty slow gradient.

-But, when you do make it to the mouth of the cave Carson, keep up.
-Carson, let's go.
+But, when you do make it to the mouth of the cave Karsten, keep up.
+Karsten, let's go.
 I just need to grab people and pull them to the mouth of the cave.
 Oh, I always let the beefcakes go first.
 I am.

 Trying.
 There.
 As you get to the mouth of the cave, you notice two things.
 Well, actually, you notice a lot more than two things.
 A wall of darkness.